red-hat-storage/ocp-network-split/docs/overview_netsplit.rst

 Ansible Playbook
 ----------------

-In *multi cluster* mode, ``multisetup-playbook.yml`` ansible playbook is used to deploy the scripts and systemd unit files mentioned above to any RHEL machines which not part of any OpenShift cluster but are are part of any zone.
+In *multi cluster* mode, ansible playbook ``multisetup-netsplit.yml`` is used to deploy the scripts and systemd unit files mentioned above to RHEL machines which are part of a zone but outside of any OpenShift cluster.

+If *multi cluster* zones contain both OpenShift nodes and classic RHEL machines outside of any OpenShift cluster, one needs to use both MachineConfig and ansible playbook setup so that the network split scripts are deployed on all nodes of all zones.